 Did you know that around 90% of a jazz guitarists play time is spent comping behind the band, making it one of, if not the most important part of our jazz guitar learning.
-Learning the chords, intervals and rhythms will also help you understand how music theory works overall, making both song writing and improv much easier.
+Learning the chords, intervals and rhythms will also help you understand how music theory works overall, making both song writing and improvisation much easier.

 Jazz Comping has many complexities and will take many hours of practice before you even begin to comprehend how it all fits together.
 In order to help, our lessons will be breaking down the theory behind these chord progressions, teaching you new chords and different inversions along the way.